YCAMInterlab/RAMDanceToolkit/readme.md

 The OSC specification for RAM is as follows:

 * Applications generally receive on port `10000`.
-* Skeleton data is sent as a series of nodes in a single OSC message.
+* Skeleton data is sent as a series of nodes in a single OSC message at the address `/ram/skeleton`.

 The structure of each OSC message is: